johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 ## Updating Beliefs based on Evidence

-What makes Bayesian inference so powerful is that learning one thing can change the probability of another thing, sometimes in non-intuitive ways.
+What makes Bayesian inference so powerful is that learning one thing can change belief in another thing, sometimes in non-intuitive ways.

 For example, learning that the Duchess is dead **decreased** the probability that the Duke did it (from 75% to 50%), and **increased** the probability that the Count did it (from 25% to 50%).

 You can see this in the four charts below.
-The first two charts we have already seen: they show the prior and posterior for each *scenario*.
+The first row of charts we have already seen: they show Holme's priors, and his posteriors after learning that the Duchess is dead.

-The second two charts show the same probabilities, but this time showing the *total* for reach *culprit*.
-The Duke is the culprit in two difference scenarios, so the total prior probability for the Duke is the sum of the probability of these two scenarios (50% + 25% = 75%).
+The second row of charts show the same probabilities, but this the chart shows the *total* for each *culprit*.
+The Duke is the culprit in two different scenarios, so the total prior probability for the Duke is 50% + 25% = 75%.
+The total prior probability for the Count is 25%.

 After eliminating the Alive+Dike scenario, the remaining probability mass for the Duke and the Count are the same.
+These are then scaled up so to 50% each so their total sums to 100%.
+But the net result is that a decreased total probability for the Duke and increased total probability for the Count.

 <img src="/assets/images/distributed-bayesian-reasoning/reallocation-of-probabilities-3.svg"
      alt="Reallocation of Probabilities Example"